Taizya/Benson-Sam-Website/INSTRUCTIONS.md

 - Make the following changes in the @src/pages/about.astro

-1. Modify the css of the h2 in the call-to-action div to have font size of --font-size-h2 which are defined in the global.css file
+1. Modify the css of the ImageBackgroundSection so that it includes the shadow effect that the hero section has

-2. I want you to align the content horizontally and vertically within the section.
-It should be dead in the center.

 > [!IMPORTANT]
 > Do not change anything in the @src/pages/index.astro and @src/styles/home.css